Finding freelance work as an artist and designer is in its self a full time job.

 Good luck out there and don’t give up!

 Anyway, I hope this helped you in some way!
 If you have any questions please feel free to shoot me any questions through email!
-This article was originally published on Linkedin.
+This article was originally published on LinkedIn in 2017.